Delivery partner support hub - promotion

 Local newspapers are always looking to write about events in their area.
 Most of these media will have local event listings that you will be able to have your event included on, and you may even be featured if your event is appealing enough to them.

-Read our two-page PDF guide to media promotion to boost your chances of getting your event in local press.
-The guide includes planning tips, advice about how to write a press release, and how to invite journalists to your event.
+Read our two-page PDF guide to media promotion to boost your chances of getting your event featured in the local press.

-Big Bike Revival events in the local press
+The Big Bike Revival events in local media

-Here are some examples of how Big Bike Revival events have featured in local media:
+Here are some examples of how Big Bike Revival events have featured in local newspapers:

 Social media success: amplifying your event online